netdata/netdata/docs/developer-and-contributor-corner/collect-apache-nginx-web-logs.md

 Parsing web server log files with Netdata, revealing the volume of redirects, requests and other metrics, can give you a better overview of your infrastructure.

 Too many bad requests?
-Maybe a recent deploy missed a few small SVG icons.
+Maybe a recent deployment missed a few small SVG icons.
 Too many requests?
 Time to batten down the hatches—it's a DDoS.

 You can use the [LTSV log format](http://ltsv.org/), track TLS and cipher usage, and the whole parser is faster than ever.
 In one test on a system with SSD storage, the collector consistently parsed the logs for 200,000 requests in